makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP83.md

 ## Paragraph Summary

-ISCU requests a 786,830 DAI budget to sustain minimal operations for another year starting 01 Dec 2022 (option Status Quo).
-Due to market conditions, we propose an alternative (option Bear Market) with a reduction of 0.2 FTEs, which will slow response time and increase the likelihood of using the MIP64c5 process.
+The Immunefi Security Core Unit (ISCU) requests a 786,830 DAI budget to sustain minimal operations for another year starting 01 Dec 2022 (option Status Quo).
+Due to market conditions, we propose an alternative (option Bear Market) with a reduction of 0.2 FTEs, which will slow response time and increase the likelihood of using the [MIP64c5](https://github.com/makerdao/mips/blob/master/MIP64/MIP64.md#mip64c5-payment-process-and-budget-request) process.
 Option Bear Market requests a 12-month budget of 427,790 DAI (approx 359k DAI less).

 ## Specification

 ### Motivation

-The budget reflects the needs of the team to ensure continuity of the minimal level of service described in our MIP39.
+The budget reflects the needs of the team to ensure continuity of the minimal level of service described in our Mandate ([MIP39c2-SP24](https://mips.makerdao.com/mips/details/MIP39c2SP24)).
 This is summarized by, but not limited to:
 - Bug Bounty Program, including initial triaging.
 - Monitoring of Critical Infrastructure.
 - Close scrutiny of security-related issues.